Wisser/Jailer/README.md

 ## News

+ - 2018-04-26   The new feature "Analyze SQL" analyzes SQL statements and proposes association definitions.
+This allows to reverse-engineer the data model based on existing SQL queries.
- - 2018-04-06   SQL Console with code completion, syntax highlighting and database metadata visualization.
+ - 2018-03-06   SQL Console with code completion, syntax highlighting and database metadata visualization.
  - 2017-05-10   New API provides programmatic access to the data export and import functionality. http://jailer.sourceforge.net/api.html
  - 2017-03-30 	Improved filter management.
 Support for import-filters and literal-filters.
  - 2017-01-27 	Referential cycles can now be exported by deferring the insert of nullable foreign keys.